 • Human Services and Health: The agencies that would experience the largest cuts in this area include the Department of Human Services (DHS) and Department of Mental Health (DMH).
 The DHS budget would decrease by \$17 million, or 11 percent, from FY 2011, including cuts in homeless services and emergency rental assistance, and the elimination of the Interim Disability Assistance program, a cash assistance program for residents with disabilities.
 Additionally, the budget would further cut benefits for families with children who have participated in the Temporary Assistance to Needy Families (TANF) program for 60 months.
-Following a 20 percent reduction in benefits this year, the FY 2012 budget would further cut benefits for families to just \$257 a month - without providing additional job training or supports to help the \$47 million to the FY 2011 local budget for the various agencies affected by the shifts to make them comparable with FY 2012 figures.
+Following a 20 percent reduction in benefits this year, the FY 2012 budget would further cut benefits for families to just \$257 a month - without providing additional job training or supports to help these families stay on their feet.
+Benefits would be fully phased out by FY 2014.

+the \$47 million to the FY 2011 local budget for the various agencies affected by the shifts to make them comparable with FY 2012 figures.